u-blox/ubxlib/port/platform/common/automation/TROUBLESHOOTING.md

 # A Test is Failing: Should I be Concerned?
 With so many tests run using end-to-end connectivity and real modules on what is now quite a complex lump of `ubxlib` software there will _always_ be intermittent failures, that's just life.
 When you have pushed a branch and the tests have run you should take a look at each test failure and satisfy yourself that it cannot be caused by you.
 A list of the known intermittent failure modes can be found on the [wiki page](https://github.com/u-blox/ubxlib_priv/wiki/Known-Test-Failure-Modes) of the `ubxlib_priv` repo; check the failures against this, maybe run the testing again to check for persistent failures and, of course, please keep the list up to date.

+# All of the HTTP and/or MQTT and/or Sockets Tests Are Failing: What Should I Do?
+There are a few possibilities:
+- If the failure is occuring both for Wifi and for cellular then:
+  - If the failure is for just _one_ of HTTP or MQTT or sockets then the test application for that specific service, running on our echo test server, has likely failed.
+FYI, I've only ever seen this happen for HTTP (the HTTP echo application very occasionally hits a segment fault).
+Currently only Rob can fix this.
+  - Otherwise the echo test server itelf, or the internet connection to it, must have failed; currently only Rob can fix this.
+- If the failure is occuring for cellular _only_ (likely accompanied by other cellular-only failures to do with connectivity, e.g. DNS look-up) then:
+  - Something must be up with the Nutaq box which provides the Cat-M1 cellular network to the test system.
+This requires manual intervention: there is a sign attached to the test system rack which points out where the power switch of the Nutaq box is: you will need to ask Helen Dalton or Phil Ware in the Cambourne office to do a long-press of the power button to power the Nutaq box down (the fans never go off, so you don't know when it is off unfortunately; just hold the button down for 10 seconds), wait a few seconds and then press the power button once more to power it back up again.

 # The Jenkins Web Interface is Not Responding: What Should I Do?
 There could be a number of reasons for this, here they are in order of decreasing likeliness:
 - Internet connectivity into the Cambourne office is down: this happens rather more frequently than it should; watch for IT announcements for the longer outages.
 There is nothing that can be done about it, unfortunately, the system will become available again when internet connectivity is restored.